List of Star Wars creatures: Borcatu

 Borcatus are a non-canon, quadrupedal, scavenger vermin found amongst garbage and trash on thousands of civilized planets.
 Up to 0.5 m in length, they are protected from the environment and predators by strong, armored scales.

 Bordok

-The bordok is a herbivorous equine animal, native to the forest moon of Endor.
-They have an erect mane, and short knobby forward pointing horns on either side of their head.
-It is used by Ewoks as a pack animal and a mount if captured.
+The bordok is a herbivorous horse-like animal, native to the forest moon of Endor.
+They have an erect mane, and short, knobby, forward-pointing horns on either side of their heads.
+They are used by Ewoks as pack animals and mounts if captured.

 Bursa

 Bursas are carnivorous quadrupeds native to Naboo.
 They live in mud huts or burrows they build in the ground.
-Rumors are, being that they hunted and killed the early Gungan race, they are partially responsible for the Gungans seeking shelter from them underwater..
+Rumors are, being that they hunted and killed the early Gungan race, they are partially responsible for the Gungans seeking shelter from them underwater.

 C

 Can-cell

 The can-cell is a monstrous dragonfly, about 1.5 m (4.9 ft) long, which flies the skies of Kashyyyk and Teth.
 It is seen in Star Wars: The Clone Wars and Star Wars: Episode III – Revenge of the Sith.